 From the beginning the Guild held galas intended to give members, their families, and invited guests a preview of each year’s Haunted House.
 The first such event in 1964, an opening night dinner inside the museum’s assembly and craft rooms, was an informal affair featuring a catered dinner of fried chicken, green beans, scalloped potatoes, tossed salad, and a brownie, with coffee and apple cider in lieu of alcoholic beverages.
 Dinner was served on card tables and craft tables.
 The Guild sold enough $4 tickets to net $337.76.

 Over the years the parties became a little fancier, and in 2012 the Guild introduced a new annual party called the Black Hat Bash.
 Billed as the “newest, biggest, and best family-friendly Halloween party,” it featured food from several “fa-boo-lous” restaurants, live entertainment, a costume parade, games, and lights-on tours of the Haunted House.
-Proceeds from the tickets benefited the Haunted House and the museum.
+In 2014, the Guild is introducing the Black Hat Dash, a 2K/5K family fun run and walk that will start and end at The Children's Museum prior to the official public opening of the Haunted House.
+Proceeds from both event benefit the Haunted House and the museum.

 Haunted House Chairs